sematext/docs/docs/logs/search-through-the-elasticsearch-api.md

 With full featured Elasticsearch query API we can search and find any data we are really looking for.

-For example, to find documents that match the *internal* and *connection* terms run the following:
+For example, to find log events that match the *internal* and *connection* terms run the following:

 ``` bash